moby/moby/docs/reference/commandline/build.md

       --ulimit value            Ulimit options (default [])
 ```

-Builds Docker images from a Dockerfile and a "context".
+Build Docker images from a Dockerfile and a "context".
 A build's context is
 the files located in the specified `PATH` or `URL`.
 The build process can refer
 to any of the files in the context.
 For example, your build can use an
 [*ADD*](../builder.md#add) instruction to reference a file in the